itaedel/Benefits-In-A-Click/index.md

 ---
-title: Benefits in a Click
+title: Benefits In a Click
 layout: default
 ---

-# Benefits in a Click
+# Benefits In a Click

 Benefits in a Click is a user-friendly platform where users can search and compare credit card benefits based on the credit clubs they are members of and help them save money.